hypothe/AI4RO2_E/script/README.md

-# Sensibility Analysis
+# Sensitivity Analysis

 ## Scripts

-Three scripts (at the moment) compose the workflow of the sensibility analysis, which need to be launched one after the other to perform the full evaluation, but can be used independently if need be (_see "build" for an example_).
+Three scripts (at the moment) compose the workflow of the sensitivity analysis, which need to be launched one after the other to perform the full evaluation, but can be used independently if need be (_see "build" for an example_).